-- A text mode browser such as Lynx will allow you to easily view the BLFS book in one virtual terminal, while building packages in another. - The GPM package will allow you to perform copy/paste actions in your virtual terminals. - If you are in a situation where static IP configuration does not meet your networking requirements, installing a package such as dhcpcd or the client portion of dhcp may be useful. - Installing sudo may be useful for building packages as a non-root user and easily installing the resulting packages in your new system.
+- A text mode browser such as Lynx will allow you to easily view the BLFS book in one virtual terminal, while building packages in another.

+- The GPM package will allow you to perform copy/paste actions in your virtual terminals.

+- If you are in a situation where static IP configuration does not meet your networking requirements, installing a package such as dhcpcd or the client portion of dhcp may be useful.

+- Installing sudo may be useful for building packages as a non-root user and easily installing the resulting packages in your new system.

-- If you want to access your new system from a remote system within a comfortable GUI environment, install openssh and its prerequisite, openssl.
+- If you want to access your new system from a remote system within a comfortable GUI environment, install openssh.

 - To make fetching files over the internet easier, install wget.

 - If one or more of your disk drives have a GUID partition table (GPT), either gptfdisk or parted will be useful.

 - Finally, a review of the following configuration files is also appropriate at this point.

 - /etc/bashrc

 - /etc/dircolors

 - /etc/fstab

 - /etc/hosts

 - /etc/inputrc

 - /etc/profile

 - /etc/resolv.conf

 - /etc/vimrc

 - /root/.bash_profile

 - /root/.bashrc

-- /etc/sysconfig/network

-- /etc/sysconfig/ifconfig.eth0